cliburn/sta-663-2015-old/pretest.md

  2 & 6
 \end{array}
 \\]
+Show your calculations.

 * What is the maximum likelihood loss function for simple logistic regression?
+Show your derivation.

 * In 10 coin flips, we got [H, H, T, H, H, T, H, H, H, T].
 Is this a fair coin in the frequentist framework if we set the type 1 error as 0.05?
 How would you answer this question in the Bayesian framework?